 CSS Editor

-This plugin allows you to edit CSS files in the .obsidian/snippets/ directory.
+This plugin allows you to edit CSS files in the .obsidian/snippets/ directory, with syntax highlighting and code completion, no external editor required.

 Features